eigengo/st-workshop/README.md

 ~/sandbox/oneup-nov13$ touch build.sbt
 ```

-Though we will be using postfix operators, so you may want to make the ``build.sbt`` to be:
+We will be using postfix operators, so you may want to enable them in the ``build.sbt``:

 ```scala
 initialCommands in console := "import language.postfixOps"